 » Man-Made Forest

-The Bilar Man-Made Forest is for me one of the most powerful attractions on Bohol Island in Philippines.
-The beautiful forest is the prove that men and nature can work together.
+The Bilar Man-Made Forest is for me one of the most powerful attractions on Bohol Island in the Philippines.
+The beautiful forest is the proof that men and nature can work together.
 While driving in the forest we stop several times just to contemplate the beauty.

 The dense forest stretches up to 2 kilometers between the Loboc and Bilar towns.
 In 1947 the government started a project of reforestation.
 Together with the community, red and white mahogany trees were planted in 19,410 hectares of land, putting an end to the deforestation process that was happening in the Loboc watershed.